Azumi67/FRP-V2ray-Loadbalance/README.md

   - Kharej V2ray port is your original v2ray port [for example 8080]
   - Iran V2ray port will be your new v2ray port [here we use the same port for kharej and iran v2ray port, you can use a different port than the original one for iran side].
   - I used the same port for Iran & Kharej V2ray port for every IPV6 that i have added.
-  - Enter a different port for each new Khare IPV6.
+  - Enter a different port for each new Kharej IPV6.
   - Enter as many Kharej IPV6s as you want, I chose 3 IPV6s.
   - Enter the health check interval for each Khare IPV6 [for example 10 seconds].
   - For this method to work, this Iran's config is suitable [ It's in FRP simple V2ray-iran-Mutliple Config menu] since you need to give one ipv6 for every different port on iran side as well.